Lemx/big-data-training/hadoop/lab5/README.md

+Application creates application master that, in turn, allocates N containers with application to calculate Pi up to M digits in I iterations (more iterations == closer to true value).

-Execute run.sh.
+Just execute run.sh.

 List of parameters:
 1. address to connect to, default: localhost
 2. port to listen on, default: 55552
 3. path to JAR, default: target/lab5-1.0.jar
 4. cores to allocate for AppMaster, default: 1
-5. memory to allocate for AppMaster, default: 256
+5. memory to allocate for AppMaster, default: 1024
 6. memory to allocate for every AppContainer, default: 2048
 7. cores to allocate for every AppContainer, default: 2
-8. containers to spawn, default: 1
+8. containers to spawn, default: 3
 9. priority to run container with, default: 0
 10. iterations to make, default: 10000
 11. precision, default: 100000